BLACspace Cooperative is a hub for a thriving

 African American Museum and Library at Oakland.
 Esther’s Orbit Room.
 Oakland, CA, 1987.
 In Black Artists in Oakland, by Jerry Thompson and Duane Deterville, 22.
 Arcadia Publishing.
 Accessed at Community Archival Resource Project, Oakland, CA.

-• BLACspace is a dedicated cooperative that supports Black arts and culture organizations in Oakland, helping them thrive through community-centered consulting, coaching, and a strong mutual aid network.
+• BLACspace is a dedicated cooperative that supports arts and culture organizations in Oakland, helping them thrive through community-centered consulting, coaching, and a strong mutual aid network.

-• Any Black-led arts or cultural organization rooted in Oakland and aligned with BLACspace’s mission and values is welcome to apply for membership.
+• Any arts or cultural organization rooted in Oakland and aligned with BLACspace’s mission and values is welcome to apply for membership.

 • Members gain access to year-long coaching pods, wellness assessments, workshops, and a broad network of culturally aligned partners.
 Members also participate in BLACspace events and have a say in cooperative governance after a year of active membership.